TOP PLACES TO VISIT

 The Aran Islands (Inis Mór)

-Isolated at the mouth of Galway Bay, this trio of limestone outposts is a place where Gaelic traditions and ancient history remain beautifully preserved.
+Isolated at the entrance to Galway Bay, this trio of limestone outposts is a place where Gaelic traditions and ancient history remain beautifully preserved.
 The landscape is a labyrinth of dry-stone walls and prehistoric stone forts like Dún Aonghasa, perched high above the crashing Atlantic.
 It is a world of absolute cultural purity and haunting, windswept beauty.

 TOP ACTIVITIES